Azure/azure-sdk-for-java/sdk/communication/azure-communication-networktraversal/README.md

 There are two forms of authentication to use the Relay SDK:

 ### Azure Active Directory Token Authentication
-A `DefaultAzureCredential` object must be passed to the `CommunicationRelayClientBuilder` via the credential() function.
-Endpoint and httpClient must also be set via the endpoint() and httpClient() functions respectively.
+A `DefaultAzureCredential` object can be passed to the `CommunicationRelayClientBuilder` via the credential() function.
+Endpoint must also be set via the endpoint() function.

 `AZURE_CLIENT_SECRET`, `AZURE_CLIENT_ID` and `AZURE_TENANT_ID` environment variables
 are needed to create a DefaultAzureCredential object.